Maksim124512M/Maksim124512M/README.md

 # Hi, I'm Max 👋

-I'm a Python developer from Kyiv, Ukraine, passionate about backend development and API design.
+I'm a Python developer, passionate about backend development and API design.
 I have 1.5 years of experience building high-load APIs, optimizing databases, and creating robust monitoring systems.

 ## 💼 About Me